-Required Courses
+Required Cou rses Units

 BUS 1A Financial Accounting 4

-BUS 5 Human Relations in Busin ness3
+BUS 5 Human Relations in Busin iess3

 BUS 10 Introduction to Business 3

 BUS 24 Computerized Accounting Principles 3

-CIS 42A Spreadsheet Applications 1 2
+CIS 42A Spreadsheet Applications i 1 2

 Total Units 15

 You can use the following pattern to complete a Certificate of Proficiency in Accounting.
 This is only one possible pattern.
 If you wish to earn a certificate, you must participate in the Student Success